THartmanOfTheRedwoods/Java-Lab-004/README.md

 **Questions to answer in the README.md via Markdown:**
 1. What happens if you invoke a value method and don’t do anything with the result; that is, if you don’t assign it to a variable or use it as part of a larger expression?
+* like if you never called the method at all
 2. What happens if you use a void method as part of an expression?
 For example, try `System.out.println("boo!") + 7;`.
+*  Java: not a statement

 ---